avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-specification.rst

 ===== ============================================= =========== ====================
 ID    Items	                                        Value	    Default Value
 ===== ============================================= =========== ====================
-P19   Clear Wi-Fi Configuration                      Yes or No   No P20   Clear Parameter setting (restore default)     Yes or No   No
+P19   Clear Wi-Fi Configuration                     Yes or No   No P20   Clear Parameter setting (restore default)     Yes or No   No Adr   Address                                       ...
+Read only, eg: 75C68
 ===== ============================================= =========== ====================

 * Clear Wi-Fi Configuration: